 Why Google Sheets?

-You can share and collaborate: By its very nature, Google Drive is all about sharing.
+You can share and collaborate on files.
 Whether you’re using Google Sheets for personal or work purposes, you can easily share everything with your family or colleagues.

-You save time with automation: Like with Excel, if you have repetitive items that constantly appear in your spreadsheets, you can create dropdown menus for your cells.
-You can use conditional formatting to automatically change the appearance of cells based on their contents.
-And of course, you can use formulas to automatically generate data.
+You save time with automation.
+Like with Excel, you can create dropdown menus in cells for repeating items, change the appearance of cells with conditional formatting, and use formulas to generate data automatically.

-There are plenty of reasons you might opt for Google Sheets over Excel, and vice versa.
+There are plenty of reasons to opt for Google Sheets over Excel, and vice versa.
 But if you find that Excel is the better fit, you can still use the following ideas in your quest for spreadsheet perfection.

 Get Your Expenses Under Control With Google Sheets

 Spreadsheets were made for budgets.
 Whether you’re tracking monthly or yearly expenses, Google Sheets has you covered.

 With a few spreadsheet formulas, it’s easy to calculate automatically how much you earn and how much you spend to understand where your money goes every month.
 Start with the Monthly budget and Annual budget templates from the Personal section of Google Templates.